 Proper care during your pregnancy allows early diagnosis of disease and identification of some congenital anomalies (birth defects).
-In addition, prenatal care reduces the risk of:
+You can take steps, even before conception, to prevent birth defects and ensure the best development of your baby early in life.

 - losing your baby during your pregnancy (miscarriage);